Taylor Mitchell: Death

-Both the park's resource conservation supervisor, Erich Muntz, and the Nova Scotia Department of Natural Resource's Wildlife Resources manager, Michael O'Brien, thought Mitchell's predatory animal suspect was a black bear at first, but they soon found out it was a pack of coyotes.
 A group of four other hikers arrived in the car park, where they heard about the possible screams in the distance from the American couple.
 After several minutes' walk along the access road they began to find Mitchell's personal items, including keys and a small knife (believed to have been used by her in an attempt to defend herself as she was forced back up the access road and onto the Skyline Trail).
 As the hikers turned into the clearing at the head of the trail, they saw torn pieces of bloodied clothing and a large amount of blood along the ground.
 A washroom in the clearing had blood on the door.

 At 15:25 they found Mitchell lying nearby among trees, with a coyote standing over her.
-After repeated charges by the three young men the coyote moved away from her.
+After repeated charges by the three young men, the coyote moved away from her.
 She was conscious and able to speak with the rescuers.
 The coyote remained close by, growling and unafraid until a Royal Canadian Mounted Police officer fired a shotgun at it.
 Mitchell was bitten over most of her body, with particularly serious wounds to her leg and head.
 Paramedics took her to Sacred Heart Community Health Centre in Chéticamp, where she was then airlifted to Queen Elizabeth II Health Sciences Centre in critical condition.
 At the hospital, she died of blood loss.
 Her interment was at Greenwood Cemetery in Owen Sound, Ontario.